Strangemother/py-rocket-example/docs/readme.md

 3. The ship is 'configurable' to the very core; from ship layout to wire configurations.
 4. Components have cross compatibility; such as a 'metal floor plate' as junkyard wiring.

 ## Some core concepts

 Fundamentally this game is a flight-sim, but for custom buildouts.
-Much like "Kerbal Space Program" style buildouts - but with a fantasy twist to include "hovering engines"  of a futuristic utopia world in a timeline where _ion engines_ (and other anti gravity tech) is as ubiquitous as the wheel.
+Much like "Kerbal Space Program" style buildouts - but with a fantasy twist to include "hovering engines"  of a futuristic utopia world in a timeline where _ion engines_ (and other anti gravity tech) is as ubiquitous as the wheel, and the flight dynamics and operating system of a ship.n

 <img src="images/car.jpg" alt="car" style="zoom:50%;" />